nrs-org/novelslop/content/vol_01/chap_06.typ

   She knew that once they got bored, she would be left alone again.

   And it could not be blamed.
-All what they cared about was Narumi Sena after all, not her gloomy sister who just had a terrible self-introduction Narumi Mona.
+All that they cared about was Narumi Sena after all, not her gloomy sister who just had a terrible self-introduction Narumi Mona.

   // #621 approves this line
   // I WAS HERE
   // I WAS FUCKING HERE
-  The warmth of human connections, even fake ones, were enough to fill her heart with joy.
+  The warmth of human connections, even fake ones, was enough to fill her heart with joy.

   So for this fleeting moment, all she wanted was a selfish wish.